 - 1. Certified employees may choose to participate annually in the Emergency Leave Bank by contributing one (1) day of available sick or personal leave to the Bank.
 The employee shall notify the Central Office during the Section 125 open enrollment period of their decision to participate in the Emergency Leave Bank.
 New certified employees contracted after the enrollment period may enter into the Emergency Leave Bank during the time of their Section 125 enrollment. - 2.
 During the first year of the leave bank, the Board of Education will contribute 44 days to the bank.
 In all subsequent years, the Board will contribute 25 days to the leave bank. - 3.
 An employee must have contributed to the bank in order to request and be eligible to receive days from the Bank.
 The employee will submit a letter requesting the number of days and the reason for the leave to the superintendent.
 In addition, a document from the employee's health care provider stating the diagnosis, treatment plan, and estimated return to work date must accompany the request, or in case of emergency, be submitted as soon as the information is determined. - 4.
 After all accumulated sick leave and personal leave have been exhausted, the maximum withdrawal from the Bank is twenty (20) days per incident.
 If the bank recipient has had to utilize all of the allotted 20 days from the bank, and the catastrophic condition continues, the recipient may appeal to the emergency leave bank committee for up to an additional 10 days.
 Five (5) of these days will be paid back to the bank at the rate of one half day per year until completed or the employee retires or resigns.
 Medical procedures which are elective in nature or that can be reasonably occur outside the member's normal work schedule are not eligible for emergency leave. - 5.
 The Emergency Leave Bank Committee will be composed of five (5) members; the Superintendent/designee; the PNEA President/designee; the Building Principal; the Building PNEA Representative, and; the full-time school nurse. - 6.
 The Committee shall consider granting emergency leave from the bank for catastrophic or chronic conditions affecting the employee.
 Pregnancy is excluded unless there are complications falling under the catastrophic and chronic definitions. - 7.
-Decisions of the Emergency Leave Bank Committee shall be final and not subject to the grievance procedure. - 8.
-An employee who is not satisfied with the decision of the District Emergency Leave Bank Committee shall have the right to address within 10 working days the District Emergency Leave Bank Committee and may be accompanied by an Association representative(s). - 9.
-In order to remain in the bank, a member must contribute one additional day when the bank total falls below one hundred (100) days, except within the last thirty (30) calendar days of the contract year. - 10.
+Maternity Leave: teachers participating in the Emergency Leave Bank may take 10 days from the emergency leave bank once they have utilized all of their accumulated sick leave and personal leave. - 8.
+Decisions of the Emergency Leave Bank Committee shall be final and not subject to the grievance procedure. - 9.
+An employee who is not satisfied with the decision of the District Emergency Leave Bank Committee shall have the right to address within 10 working days the District Emergency Leave Bank Committee and may be accompanied by an Association representative(s).

+- 10. In order to remain in the bank, a member must contribute one additional day when the bank total falls below one hundred (100) days, except within the last thirty (30) calendar days of the contract year. - 11.
 Unused Emergency Leave Bank days will carry into the next year.
 Carryover amounts do not preclude the annual contribution requirement.

+''' Amended 1987-88 Change Emergency Bank to new article.
 Revised 2006-2007 Negotiations Amended 2013-14 Item #4 - appeal for additional 10 days added.
-Amended 2015-16 Guidelines and clarification added to Items #3 and #4
+Amended 2015-16 Guidelines and clarification added to Items #3 and #4 Amended 2023-24.
+Added #7 regarding maternity leave.
+Amended 2023-24 Updated language on #7 '''